tfuger10/Material-Identification/Readme.md

 ## Business Problem

-To develop a Covolutional Nueral Network that can properly identify material types for warehouse and scrap material handling.
+To develop a Convolutional Neural Network that can properly identify material types for warehouse and scrap material handling.

 ## Project Overview